주변의 다른 정보의 영향으로 시각 자극을 인지하는 과정에서 원래의 사물에 대한 시각적인 착각을 일으키는 것이 착시이다.

 In Rotating Rays (pictured) the central ring of squares rotates anticlockwise as the outer circles of squares move slowly clockwise.
 Having originally studied animal psychology, Professor Kitaoka, 52, decided to focus on optical illusions after looking into their effect on monkeys, while working at a neuroscience institute

+All of his designs stem from Professor Kitaoka's interest in the brain's interpretation of signals from the eyes.
 Having originally studied animal psychology, Professor Kitaoka, 52, decided to focus on optical illusions after looking into their effect on monkeys, while working at a neuroscience institute.
+Each design is either created through a process of trial and error, or based on illusion experiments of the past.
+He began designing the images in the mid-90s, and has since created hundreds of different illusions.